-The rate of \$1,164 per semester for 2002-2003, which includes the House Activity Fee (\$17) and Post Office Box Fee (\$6), is in effect for each of the residence halls operated by the University.
-This rate is based on dual occupancy.
+The Housing rate per semester includes the Residence Hall Activity Fee (\$17) and Post Office Box Fee (\$6).
+The rate for 2004-2005 was not available at press time.
+For your planning purposes, the rate of \$1,278 for dual occupancy was effective for 2003-2004.
 The University reserves the right to require students to accept dual occupancy or, if a private room is available and requested, to pay an additional private room fee.
 It is the University's option to close any of its residence halls in any given semester or to reassign students to rooms at any time.
 Rates for future academic years will be posted on our web pages and available on campus once the rates have been established.